-A company with higher ROA is better for investment as it means that the company’s management is efficient in using its assets to generate earnings.
-Always select companies with high ROA to invest.
+A company with a higher ROA is better for investment as it means that the company’s management is efficient in using its assets to generate earnings.
+Always select companies with high ROA to invest in.

 EPS is the annual earnings of a company expressed per common share value.
 It is calculated using the formula